 This is a trigger to buyers who didn’t get in on it at first.
 They come in to drive price even higher.
 If the candle that forms after the bullish engulfing pattern forms, that’s confirmation that an uptrend is now forming.

-BULLISH ENGULFING PATTERNS – REVERSALS
+BULLISH ENGULFING PATTERNS – REVERSALS AND THE BULLISH ENGULFING PATTERN

 Where bullish engulfing patterns form in regards to the trend it’s in is one of the most important factors for the reversal.
 When this pattern forms at the end of a downtrend, the reversal is much more powerful.